pierrediedhiou/cybersecurity-journey/glossary.md

 - **Authenticated Scan** — A vulnerability scan performed with valid credentials for the target host, providing more detailed results and revealing the internal threat surface
+- **Alteration** — An attack on data integrity, modifying data without authorization.
+The opposite of Integrity in the DAD triad
+- **Authenticity** — A security property that ensures data, systems or identities are genuine and not forged or impersonated
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker